The compact-open topology on the diffeomorphism or homeomorphism group of a smooth manifold without boundary is minimal in almost all dimensions: Preliminaries

 \subsection{The Thom-Boardman stratification}

-We will recall the bare minimum needed here.
+We will recall the bare minimum of the theory needed here.
 A short introduction can be found in chapter VI of \cite{golubitsky2012stable} and a more detailed one in \cite{arnold2014singularities}.
-Let $M,N$ me manifolds without boundary and $f\in C^{\infty}(M,N)$.
+Let $N,M$ be manifolds without boundary and $f\in C^{\infty}(N,M)$.
 Let $k=\min(dim(M),dim(N))$.
 For any integer $r\geq 0$ one can consider the collection